KBNLresearch/intro-kb-apis/tutorial.md

 First, the operation that is to be performed, called `verb` according to the OAI protocol, needs to be specified, which in this case is `GetRecord` to retrieve a single metadata record.
 Next, the unique identifier `anp:anp:1981:10:14:20:mpeg2` of the requested object needs to be supplied, which is inserted with the `identifier` parameter.
 The identifier  used here consists only of the final part of the persistent resolver link (after `urn=`) for the typoscript, to which the prefix `anp:` is then added to indicate the specific metadata set we are harvesting from.
 And finally, the `didl` metadata format we would like to retrieve is requested with the parameter `metadataPrefix`.

-The [response] (oai_get_record.xml) to this request will be an XML file starting with some general information about the request, followed by the actual DIDL metadata record.
+The [response] (responses/oai_get_record.xml) to this request will be an XML file starting with some general information about the request, followed by the actual DIDL metadata record.
 Note that the descriptive metadata for the typoscript is embedded in a block of the structural metadata, whereas other data types can be retrieved using resolver links.

 ## Exercise 2: Getting started with OAI-PMH